In ancient Ukrainian culture, eggs were decorated in a style called Pysanka (plural ‘Pysanky’), using wax and dye.

 PS This demo about making Pysanka lets you see how it’s done.

 This article was posted on Friday, February 22nd, 2008 at 7:37 pm and is filed under Countries & Cultures, Customs and Traditions, Easter, Easter Eggs, Holidays Around the World, Languages, Ukraine, Ukrainian.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “The Ancient Ukrainian Tradition of Pysanka”